Perchlorate: Covalent perchlorates

 Although typically found as a non-coordinating anion, a few metal complexes are known.
 Hexaperchloratoaluminate and tetraperchloratoaluminate are strong oxidising agents.

 Several perchlorate esters are known.
 For example, methyl perchlorate is a high energy material that is a strong alkylating agent.
 Chlorine perchlorate is a covalent inorganic analog.

+Safety

+As discussed above, iodide is competitor in the thyroid glands.
+In the presence of reductants, perchlorate forms potentially explosive mixtures.
+The PEPCON disaster destroyed a production plant for ammonium perchlorate when a fire caused the ammonium perchlorate stored on site to react with the aluminum that the storage tanks were constructed with and explode.